 Meet our Residents

-As co-chiefs for the 2014-2015 academic year, we welcome you.
-We are proud to represent a dynamic and diverse group of residents, faculty and clinical staff in a residency program that is at the forefront in the medical home.
+As Chiefs for the 2019-2020 academic year, we welcome you to our website!
+We are proud to represent a dynamic group of residents, faculty and clinical staff in a residency program that is at the forefront in of the patient-centered medical home.
 Providence Oregon Family Medicine has exceeded our expectations – working in a community-based setting allows for collegial and personal interactions, and at the same time we have access to the benefits of a larger health system.

-We look forward to meeting you and becoming part of how you successfully complete residency, and achieve your professional goals.
+We look forward to meeting you and joining you as colleagues on your own journey.

 Jeff and Jemie